Paul James D.

 “Obviously, Ben still has some growing up to do,” CW frontman Rob Dickinson stated.
 “I certainly feel very old when I’m around him.
 But his energy level makes him a vital addition to our lineup.”

-Ellis signed on with the band in 2000 at the age of 24 seconds, making him over 36 years younger than lead guitarist Brian Futter, CW’s oldest member.
+Ellis signed on with the band in 2000 at the age of 24 seconds, making him 36 years younger than lead guitarist Brian Futter, CW’s oldest member.

 “Of course, this changes the dynamic of our band quite a bit,” Dickinson said.
 “Or at least, that’s what [Band Manager] Merck Mercuriadis tells me.”